After Readin this article of this lesson, you will be able to:

 - Acids can produce toxic gases.

-- Use DCP, sand & as a last option, use AFFF for firefighting on acid fire incidents.
+- Use DCP, sand & as the last option, use AFFF for firefighting on acid fire incidents.

 - Bases are also very dangerous in nature.